Disney World Packing List & What to Wear – List, Tips, Printable PDF

 • If you buy new clothes for your trip, like most people do, make sure to try them on one more time before you pack.
 More than once, I've found myself not liking things I bought weeks prior when it came to packing time.

-What Else to Bring to Walt Disney WorldDisney World backpack
+What to Bring In Your Walt Disney World Park Bag

 Good bag or backpack to carry with you in the park: Ensure you have a comfortable bag or backpack that won't hurt your back after carrying it all day.
 Just make sure it's not too heavy- you will regret that choice later!
 Make sure it can fit comfortably between your feet on the rides.
 One of my favorite purses to bring to the Disney parks is one that switches between a crossbody and handbag style purse.
+Some prefer fanny packs if they're not carrying that much, which is also a good choice as it won't put strain on your back during a long day of walking.

-Water Bottle: You can easily get dehydrated quickly with all the walking in the hot weather so make sure to bring a water bottle everyday!
-The Hydro Flask or Swell Bottles are great because they are double layered and will not “sweat” as the ice melts- this way nothing else will get wet.
+Water Bottle: You can easily get dehydrated quickly with all the walking in the hot weather so make sure to bring a water bottle every day!
+The Hydro Flask or Swell Bottles are great because they are double-layered and will not “sweat” as the ice melts- this way nothing else will get wet.

 Also, be sure to bring an extra camera SD card and battery if you intend on snapping pictures all day.

 Sunscreen: This is important- no one wants a sunburn on vacation.
 And sunscreen will cost more in the parks!
-Carry some with into the park so you can reapply throughout the day.
+Carry some with you into the park so you can reapply throughout the day.

 Aloe Vera: Alas, if you get sunburnt then make sure you have some aloe vera on hand to help ease the discomfort.